jmaleo/Master2_Neumann_Projet_TdS/README.md

 You can have it by going into this link : https://drive.google.com/drive/folders/0B7EVK8r0v71pTUZsaXdaSnZBZzg?resourcekey=0-rJlzl934LzC-Xp28GeIBzQ and downloading the zip folder, named img_align_celeba.zip.

+Otherwise, there is the thyroid dataset into this link : https://drive.google.com/drive/folders/1hkPaI7jjao9vWCSr4lmsKr_z3iAvnA4E?usp=sharing

 You'll need to put it into your Neumann directory as "data/img_align_celeba".

 ## How to use